ouyangzibo/trainbenchmark-controller/README.md

 After the step of cloning the repository and install the required modules furthermore adjust the configuration file, you are able to build the projects by running the following script from the `trainbenchmark-controller/src/controller` directory, like this:
 `./build.py`

 This will clone the actual trainbenchmark repositories (if necessary) and run the maven build.
-But be careful, because some of the tools without the generated models cannot be built, as the JUNIT tests require for them (for example sesame).
+But be careful, because some of the tools cannot be built without the generated models, as the JUNIT tests require for them (for example sesame).
 To avoid this conflict, it is worthwhile to execute the script at the first time like this:

 ```
 ./build.py --generate
-//or the shorter version
+#or the shorter version
 ./build.py -g
  ```
 You are able to build only some parts of the Train Benchmark: